 Activity Evidence that supports this approach Impact Whole staff training on consistent understanding of high quality instruction, scaffolding and effective feedback - all staff are supported to be excellent practitioners.
-There is a strong evidence base that sug- gests that high quality instruction, including dialogic activities such as high-quality class- room discussion and teacher feedback, are inexpensive to implement with high impacts on attainment and language development.
+There is a strong evidence base that suggests that high quality instruction, including dialogic activities such as high-quality classroom discussion and teacher feedback, are inexpensive to implement with high impacts on attainment and language development.
 EEF toolkit states that developing effective feedback can lead to up to additional 6 months progress.
 EEF Effective Feedback High quality of teaching & learning/shared understanding of effective practice.
 Prioritisation of teaching of key knowledge, skills and developing pupils' understanding has supported improved pupil attainment over time.
 Teachers have accurate diagnosis of what has been taught, remembered, forgotten or missed end July 2021.
 Teachers' excellent subject knowledge has enabled them to make accurate assessments to identify what knowledge, skills and understanding needs to be re-taught and to which groups.
-Whole staff training on consistent understanding of meeting needs of children who find it difficult to manage their behaviour in the classroom so that all staff are supported to be excellent practitioners.
-EEF toolkit states that developing learning behaviours will reduce the need to manage misbehaviour.
+Whole staff training on consistent understanding of meeting needs of children who find it difficult to manage their behaviour in the classroom so that all staff are supported to be excellent practitioners. behaviours will reduce the need to manage misbehaviour.
 Equally teachers can provide the conditions for learning behaviours to develop by ensuring pupils can access the curriculum and engage in learning.
 This can lead to up to additional 7 months progress.
 High quality and inclusive teaching, in-class support.
 Focussed class teacher and teaching assistant support is backed up by short term intervention, and/or additional guided teaching.

-Forensic monitoring and

-timely intervention

-secured progress for

-underachieving pupils to ensure end of key stage

-expectations are

-achieved.

-Ensure staff support pupils EEF toolkit states that developing effective Teachers effectively

-to develop strategies to strategies related to metacognition and self- support children to build

-support memory and regulation can lead to up to additional 7 and maintain links

-metacognition months progress. between prior and

-current learning which

-has improved pupils'

-ability to retrieve what

-has previously been

-taught, make links to

-current learning and

-identify next steps.
-Strategies taught have

-increased pupils'

-ownership and

-responsibility for

-learning and improved

-pupils' awareness of

-themselves as learners.

-Ensure targeted diagnostic EEF states a rigorous focus on high quality Improved staff

-assessment is used to teaching improves outcomes for all pupils. understanding of

-support teachers to individual needs has led

-monitor pupils' progress, to increases in pupils'

-understand their needs self-esteem and selfand adapt provision to meet their needs. efficacy.

-meet then needs.
-Improved support for

-emotional wellbeing has

-been established through

-creation of positive caring

-relationships and

-specialist support.

-Introduction and

-implementation of new Classroom Monitor

-assessment system has

-led to accurate, high

-quality assessment and

-adaptive teaching.

-Teachers' use of

-standardised assessments

-has supported formative

-teacher assessment to

-identify areas of strength

-and concepts that need
+Forensic monitoring and timely intervention secured progress for underachieving pupils to ensure end of key stage expectations are achieved.
+Ensure staff support pupils to develop strategies to support memory and metacognition EEF toolkit states that developing effective strategies related to metacognition and self-regulation can lead to up to additional 7 months progress.
+Teachers effectively support children to build and maintain links between prior and current learning which has improved pupils' ability to retrieve what has previously been taught, make links to current learning and identify next steps.
+Strategies taught have increased pupils' ownership and responsibility for learning and improved pupils' awareness of themselves as learners.
+Ensure targeted diagnostic assessment is used to support teachers to monitor pupils' progress, understand their needs and adapt provision to meet their needs.
+EEF states a rigorous focus on high quality teaching improves outcomes for all pupils.
+Improved staff understanding of individual needs has led to increases in pupils' self-esteem and self- efficacy.
+Improved support for emotional wellbeing has been established through creation of positive caring relationships and specialist support.
+Introduction and implementation of new Classroom Monitor assessment system has led to accurate, high quality assessment and adaptive teaching.
+Teachers' use of standardised assessments has supported formative teacher assessment to identify areas of strength and concepts that need